RetroRabbit/RGO-Server/README.md

 ```

 ## User Secrets
-Open the project/solution in Visual Studio.
+Open the project/solution in Visual Studio. _(If you had visual studio opened when doing environment variables.
+Please restart visual studio)_

 Right Click ``RGO.App`` and Click on **Mange User Secrets**.
 This will open your ``secrets.json`` file